|

 Nantou lies at the heart of Taiwan and is it's only landlocked county.
 It is known for its rugged natural landscapes and mountains, and includes the highest mountain in East Asia.
 If you come to Taiwan you should definitely pass through this place and stop by at some of the sights we will mention below.

+Cherry Blossoms can be seen in the park from February to late March.
+Check out our full guide to Cherry Blossom Season in Taiwan here.
+Firefly Season: Firefly season at Sun Moon Lake is from May to June.
+Check out our firefly season guide here.
 How to get around Nantou: As always, we recommend renting a scooter as the best way to see Taiwan.
 However, you can also a great deal of Miaoli by taking the train to Taichung then switching to inter-city bus, or local bus.
 Getting around in a car is also a convenient option as there is plenty of parking pretty much everywhere in this less crowded county.
 Scooter Rental: Looking for scooter rental in Nantou?
 Search Klook here or KKday here to search for options.
 You can also check out our scooter rental guide here.
 Car Rental: If you are looking for car rentals, you can also search Qeeq here, Klook here, KKday here.
 You can also check out our car rental guide here.
 By Bus: You can book tickets to travel to Nantou via inter-city bus on Klook here.
 You can book tickets to Taichung via high speed rail (HSR) on Klook here or KKDay here, or book tickets via the normal train (TRA) on Klook here, then switch to a bus to Nantou.
 Bicycle Rental: Cycling is the best way to enjoy Taiwan's landscapes if you have the time and energy.
 Looking for bicycle rentals in Taiwan?
 You can search on KKday here and search for tours on Klook here.
 You can also check out our Taiwan cycling guide here.
-Just to let you know, if you book using the links above, we get some commission at no cost to you, and you can help support our blog.
-You can click here to receive $5 USD on your first Klook purchase.
-Tours: There are many tours and activities available in Nantou such as river Tracing, paragliding, Shanlinxi Forest Recreation Area 杉林溪, Cona's Chocolate Castle, Shuiyuan Suspension Bridge, JOJOZOO Park, and Aowanda Forest Recreation Area.
-You can find more tours of Nantou on Klook here or KKday here.
+Tours: There are many tours and activities available at Sun Moon Lake such as SUP / standup Paddleboarding, Electric Boating, Canoeing, and Paddle Boarding, Water bike experience, Ebike Rental, and Kayaking You can find more tours of Nantou on Klook here or KKday here.
 Accommodation: We have stayed at and recommend Jenq Yang Hotspring Hotel (you can book on Agoda here, Booking.com here, Trip.com here, or Klook here), a hot spring hotel near the mystical Lushan hot spring, and Maple Leaf Holiday Villa (you can book on Agoda here, Booking.com here, Hotels.com here, Expedia.com here, Trip.com here, or Klook here), a lodge with a great view and within walking distance of Cingjing Farm.
 I also have stayed at and recommend Kirin Villa (you can book on Agoda here or Booking.com here), a mountain resort in Puli near Sun Moon Lake.
 Looking for a hotel?
 Find out where to stay in our Taiwan hotels guide or search for the best hotel deals in Taiwan here.
 We recommend booking through Agoda here, which provides the best quality selection of accommodation on the islands.
-You can also book Wifi and SIM cards for Taiwan on Gigago here.
 Map: Below is a map of these sites:

 Pingtung is Taiwan's southernmost county and includes the best beaches, the best outer island, some of the best mountains, rivers, and waterfalls, and also interesting historical and cultural sites.
 It should definitely be on your list on your next visit to Taiwan.